1

 -

-Pruning Instructions: Prune after flowering to shape and remove dead wood. -
+Pruning Instructions: Prune in late winter to early spring to shape and remove any damaged branches. -

-Fertilization: Use balanced fertilizer in early spring and mid-summer. -
+Fertilization: Apply balanced fertilizer early spring annually. -

 Share